 #!/bin/bash for file in `cat phpfiles.txt` do sed -i.bak 's|search_for/with_slash|replace_string|g' $file done

 phpfiles.txt, creates a backup of each file, and executes the search and replace string globally.
-Once you have verified that your search and replace has completed successfully and your changes are what you want, you can delete all of the backup files.
+When you have verified that the changes are what you want, you can delete all of the backup files.

 Other reading and examples¶